Dinner expresses overdue gratitude to Vietnam vets

 Still in his military uniform, O’Donnell took a cab home to Hammond, only to learn he owed nothing for the ride.
 “I owe you,” the cab driver said.

-“I never forgot that,” O’Donnell said at Sunday’s Northwest Indiana Vietnam veterans tribute dinner.
+“I never forgot that,” O’Donnell said at the recent Northwest Indiana Vietnam veterans tribute dinner.

 Bob Carnagey, vice commander of the Disabled American Veterans Department of Indiana, organized the dinner at the Wicker Memorial Park Social Center, where he was expecting 300 veterans.